unicode-org/conformance/README.md

 ## Verification

-Each test is matched with the corresponding data from the required test results.
+In the final phase of Conformance Testing, each individual test is matched with the corresponding data from the required test results.
 A report of the test results is generated.
-Several kinds of status values are possible for each test item:
+Several kinds of status values are possible for each test
+item:

 * **Success**: the actual result agrees with expected results